tomaztk/2048_sql_game/README.md

 ```

 ## Code of Conduct
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 Collaboration on this code is welcome and so are any additional questions or comments.

 ## License